-Before you set the external organization-wide defaults, make sure that it is enabled.
+Before you set the external organization-wide defaults, make sure that they are enabled.
 From Setup, enter Sharing Settings in the Quick Find box, then select Sharing Settings, and click the Enable External Sharing Model button.
-External organization-wide defaults are automatically enabled in all orgs with communities or portals.
+External organization-wide defaults are automatically enabled in all orgs created in Spring '20 or after and in all orgs with communities or portals.